X3I/poketwo.com/_pages/stats/happiness.md

 image: /img/logo.png
 description: >
-  Happiness (which also replaces Friendliness) can be leveled up in a number of ways.
+  Happiness (which also replaces Friendliness and Affection) can be leveled up in a number of ways.
 While also increasing happiness make sure not to let your Pokémon die, or it will lose happiness.
 ---

 # Happiness (Friendliness)

-Happiness (which also replaces Friendliness) can be leveled up in a number of ways.
+Happiness (which also replaces Friendliness and Affection) can be leveled up in a number of ways.
 While also increasing happiness make sure not to let your Pokémon die, or it will lose happiness.

 ## Ways to increase Happiness